spiral/docs/cycle/configuration.md

 # Cycle ORM - Installation and Configuration
 Cycle ORM is included into default [Web skeleton](https://github.com/spiral/app).

-To enable full ORM integration in other skeletons use following bootloaders:
+To enable full ORM integration in other skeletons, use following bootloaders:

 ```php
 [